 Build a better habit: If you feel pressure to keep up with your friends or neighbors, ask yourself what that’s costing you.
 Stay out of malls and brand-name stores except when researching products.
 Read up on prices online so you know a good price when you see it.

 Shop at wholesale clubs and bulk stores, garage sales, consignment stores, thrift stores, online auction sites and classified ads.
 You’ll find especially good deals on used cars, refurbished electronics, jewelry, furniture, housewares, clothes, tools, books and sports equipment.

 10. Using shopping as entertainment

 You know people with compulsive shopping habits.
 Maybe you are one.
-For some of us, spending creates a high that’s addictive and can severely damage your budget and the financial security of your family.
-But even if you don’t miss the money, the inability to stop can eat away at you.
+Spending creates a high that’s addictive and can severely damage your budget and the financial security of your family.

 Build a better habit: Try a spending fast, remove your name from catalog lists, stay out of stores and hang out with friends whose idea of fun doesn’t include shopping.

 But if none of these habit busters works and you’re still struggling with your shopping habit, you may need help.
 Debtors Anonymous is a free, nonprofit 12-step organization based on the principles of Alcoholics Anonymous.

 Do you have tips for breaking bad money habits?
 Share them in our Forums.
 It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.